damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. Find the picture that you’d like to add to our [team page](https://about.gitlab.com/team/), change the picture's name to the following format: `yourname.jpg` or `yourname.png` and then follow the "[how to add an image](http://doc.gitlab.com/ce/gitlab-basics/add-image.html)" steps if you would like to add the photo locally.
-To add the photo on the web UI select files, source, images, team.
+To add the photo on the web UI in [GitLab.com](https://gitlab.com/), select files, source, images, team.
 Select "+" and upload the file.
 Commit your changes to a target branch and enter in a commit message similar to "add (name) photo."
 Picture Notes:
    - Ensure the picture size is around 400x400 (it must be square) and the format is JPEG or PNG.
 You can resize your picture using a photo editor like [GIMP](http://www.gimp.org/) (cross-platform) or online by searching for "image resize".
    - Any picture that you provide will be made black-and-white automatically after you add it.
 Note that your team page picture should be added to `www-gitlab-com/source/images/team/NAME-OF-PERSON-IN-LOWERCASE.jpg`.
 1. [Create a Merge Request](http://doc.gitlab.com/ce/gitlab-basics/add-merge-request.html) in [GitLab.com](https://gitlab.com/) with the branch that you created with your picture.